sympy/sympy/doc/src/modules/physics/mechanics/examples/four_bar_linkage_example.rst

 A four bar linkage
 ==================

 The four bar linkage is a common example used in mechanics, which has two holonomic constraints.
 This example will make use of joints functionality provided in :mod:`sympy.physics.mechanics`.
 In summary we will use bodies and joints to define the open loop system.
 Next, we define the configuration constraints to close the loop.
-The :class:`~.JointsMethod` will be used to do the "book-keeping" of the open-loop system.
+The ``JointsMethod`` will be used to do the "book-keeping" of the open-loop system.
 From this we will get the input used in combination with the constraints to manually setup the :class:`~.KanesMethod` as the backend.

 .. image:: four_bar_linkage.*
    :align: center
-   :width: 400
+   :width: 600

 First we need to create the :func:`~.dynamicsymbols` needed to describe the system as shown in the above diagram.
 In this case, the generalized coordinates `q_1`, `q_2` and `q_3` represent the angles between the links.
 Likewise, the generalized speeds `u_1`, `u_2` and `u_3` represent the angular velocities between the links.
 We also create some :func:`~.symbols` to represent the lengths and density of the links. ::